noemiBa/schrodingers-book-club-/README.md

 - Username: SherlockHolmes, Password: ElementaryMyDearWatson
 - Username: KatnissEverdeen, Password: Mockingjay
 - Username: test, Password: test

+### Report:
+For a detailed description of the project, please refer to the [Report](SchrodingersBookClub_report.pdf) uploaded in the root folder of the project.

+### Video Showcase:
+To see a video showcasing the Book Recommendation System, please follow this [link](video_link).

+**Important Note**: Please be aware that when running the Minikube + Eureka scalable version as outlined in the steps below, we encountered some CORS (Cross-Origin Resource Sharing) issues that we were unable to resolve.
+As a result, the video showcasing the project features the local version running on `localhost`.
+Please refer to the video for a demonstration of the system's functionality.

 ### Kubernetes and Eureka Configuration
 Do to CORS errors, we were unable to connect pods.
 Please follow the instructions to startup the Kubernetes and Eureka Configuration.